Registering a Telegraph Node

 The script creates a transaction that calls the smart contract's

-You have not funded your wallet adequately (entry fee + gas fees).
+You have not funded your wallet adequately (gas fees).

 Once the smart contract transaction is mined and confirmed, your node is registered.